aerosol/wb/doc-food/docs/front_matter.md

 ```

 Currently only `title` property is subject to special treatment (see [[title]]).
-Other attributes are ignored, yet accessible in the [[Main Template]].
+Other attributes are ignored, yet accessible in the [[Single Template]].